JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ```

 Early versions of TypeScript didn't attempt to figure out those complicated constructor cases.
-They instead only made sure that in classes containing properties, the first logical line of code in a constructor was a `super(...)` call.
+They instead only made sure that in classes containing properties, the first logical line of code in a constructor was a `super()` call.

 TypeScript's type checker would report an error on the previous snippet's `this`: